MEXICAN PICKLED ONIONS

 Missing an ingredient for this Mexican recipe?
 Don’t put on your shoes and head to the market!
 Instead, head to your pantry or fridge.
 Check for these easy ingredient substitutions.

-• RED ONIONS: Use white onions instead.
+• Red Onions: Use white onions instead.
 (In parts of Mexico, like in the Yucatan, you’ll find this recipe made with either white or red onions.)

-• LIMES: Use bottled lime juice instead.
+• Limes: Use bottled lime juice instead.
 In a pinch, use lemon juice.

-• APPLE CIDER VINEGAR: White vinegar is the best ingredient swap.
+• Apple Cider Vinegar: White vinegar is the best ingredient swap.
 In a bind, substitute vinegar with orange juice or grapefruit juice.

-• BAY LEAF: If you don’t have this ingredient, it’s okay to leave it out!
+• Bay Leaf: If you don’t have this ingredient, it’s okay to leave it out!

-• PEPPERCORNS: Sub with freshly-ground black pepper.
+• Peppercorns: Sub with freshly-ground black pepper.

 Mexican clay condiment tray with pickled red onions, salsa verde, salsa roja, and grilled chiles.

-The first method is to boil them in water, then add in the other ingredients.
-The second is to just marinate the red onions in lime juice and vinegar.
+• The second is to marinate the red onions in lime juice and vinegar.
+No cooking involved.
 My favorite way?
 This easy no-cook version!

 How to make pickled red onions step by step, as shown in a 4-image collage.